 Sequel Hook: At the end of the credits to Tokyo: The Last Megalopolis there is a tagline that says "Yasunori Kato will return".
 Also character dialogue at the end implies that the heroine Keiko Tatsumiya would also return.
 The resulting sequel Tokyo: The Last War only followed one of these promises and turned out to be a disappointment.

 Squishy Wizard: The anime version of Yasumasa Hirai is a subversion.
-While not a hand-to-hand fighter, he is pretty agile and sturdy, even surviving to an arrow through his torso.
-But he commits seppuku shortly after.
+While not a hand-to-hand fighter, he is incredibly agile and resilient for a man of his age, being able to move faster than a magic blast and survive to an arrow through his torso.
+On the other hand, his live action film counterpart is never shown in the battlefield.

 The Tokyo Fireball: Pretty much the whole series is about the citizens of Tokyo coming to terms with the historical disasters afflicting the city.
 Remember, it covers 90 years of the 20th century history of Tokyo...
 A lot of happened to the city during that period.

 Trope Maker: Many modern artistic representations of onmyoji in popular culture owe a lot to this series (including the idea of the Black vs. White Onmyoji clans).
-Also, the demonic sorcerer wearing an Eastern style military outfit.
+It also created the "demonic sorcerer wearing an Eastern style military outfit" archetype.
 M. Bison of Street Fighter fame is undoubtedly the most popular example of this.

 Who You Gonna Call?: Kato's occult mishaps are always first noticed by politicians, scientists, or writers; all of whom are completely unprepared to deal with the supernatural.
 To compensate, they have to call in the real occult experts which include the official onmyoji (the Tsuchimikado Family) and a feng shui master named Shigemaru Kuroda.